APHOTOMARINE

 N.B.
 Eulalia viridis has not been found south of the North Sea, in the South West our worms are Eulalia clavigera.
 It is possible that Eulalia viridis and Eulalia clavigera are both species complexes.

-Thanks go to Dr. Arne Nygren and Dr. Andrew Mackie for their continued help.
+Thanks go to Dr. Arne Nygren and Dr. Andrew Mackie for their help with this genus.

 The main objective of this website is in furthering environmental awareness and education through the medium of photography.
 To increase awareness and access to the wildlife of the region and help